cryptpad/documentation/www/ja/_sources/FAQ.rst.txt

 Can I use CryptPad on mobile?
 -----------------------------

 CryptPad is engineered to work as well as possible on small screens.
 Depending on your device performance it should be possible to use CryptPad on mobile.
-Work to make CryptPad more responsive was undertaken in 2020, if you notice areas that need improvement in this regard, please contact :ref:`user_support` or submit an `issue on Github <https://github.com/cryptpad/cryptpad/issues/new/choose>`_.
+Work to make CryptPad more responsive was undertaken in 2020, if you notice areas that need improvement in this regard, please contact :ref:`support` or submit an `issue on Github <https://github.com/cryptpad/cryptpad/issues/new/choose>`_.

 Are you planning to make an app?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~